IPE Skills Training Series

 Topic #3 discusses interprofessional conflict as an inevitable part of working collaboratively.
 Developing effective conflict management skills is critical for all health/social care professionals to facilitate safe, high quality patient care.
 This training will explore the underlying sources of conflict (role boundary issues, scope of practice, leadership, impact of power differentials, accountability, and patient related issues), barriers to managing conflict, and strategies for preventing and resolving conflict.

 Topic #4.
-Addressing Team Failures (Winter, Year 2)
+Enhancing Collaborative Practice (Winter, Year 2)

 Learners will more fully explore the challenges for implementation of effective teamwork in practice settings in the final Series topic.
 Highly effective collaboration requires the support and commitment of individual professionals, the health/social care team and health/social system managers.
 Health and social care professionals are challenged to balance individual professional standards, team goals, and the desired outcomes for patients and families to optimize team functioning and provide safe, high quality care.
 Topic 4 also revisits the simulation format introduced in Topic 2 (Communication) with more complexity and allows teams to demonstate their mastery of the collaborative skills they have developed together across the Series.